 Cindy McCain’s husband was diagnosed with an aggressive brain tumor – glioblastoma – in 2017, and though he underwent surgeries and treatment to solve this issue, he eventually died on August 25, 2018, aged 81 years.

 In 1984, Cindy moved back to Arizona after her husband’s successful election bid, and she gave birth to their first child – a daughter they named Meghan.
 Two sons would follow suit in 1986 and 1988 named John Sidney IV and James.

 In 1991, while Cindy was visiting Mother Theresa’s orphanage in Dhaka, she saw two girls that urgently needed medical help in the United States, and she immediately began the process to adopt one of the girls whom she named Bridget; the adoption became official in 1993.
 The McCain’s, therefore, had four children together.

-As at 2018, Cindy McCain was reportedly worth $200 million.
-Most of her wealth comes from her position and shares in the Hensley & Co, of which she had become the Chairwoman after her father’s death in 2000.
+As of 2018, Hensley & Co had approximately 1,200 workers under its employment.
+Cindy McCain was reportedly worth $200 million.
+Most of her wealth comes from her position in Hensley & Co and the amount shares she controls.